shown in other instead.

 Cleaner is a tool used to optimize your project and save disk space by deleting assets that won’t later be used in the final build.
 Cleaner also checks for corrupted references to assets.

-Cleaner checks each asset that your project contains and displays irregularly used assets divided in two parts:
+Cleaner checks each asset that your project contains and displays irregularly used assets.

-- Unused assets — the assets not used in any of the files included in your project (worlds, layers, nodes, meshes, materials) but available in the project.
+This tab displays the assets that are not used in any of the files included in your project (worlds, layers, nodes, meshes, materials) and not referenced from code in any of your source files stored in your project source/ folder, but still exist in the project.

 You can delete any or all of the displayed assets by using the Cleaner functionality.